aliisaro/Recipe-Sharing-Website/README.md

 - **Deployment:** Render

 ## Live Demo
-You can try the live version of the app here:
+You can try the live version of the website here:
 [https://recipe-sharing-website-frontend.onrender.com](https://recipe-sharing-website-frontend.onrender.com)

 ## Preview